Nicolas Beer

-Nicolas Beer (born 5 April 1996) is a Danish racing driver.
+Nicolas Beer (born 5 April 1996) is a Danish former racing driver.

 Career

 Karting

 Beer began karting in 2007 and raced in many different championships for the majority of his career.
 He ended his karting career in 2011, moving into single-seaters.

 Single-Seaters

 Beer began his single-seaters career in the Austrian Formel 1600 Cup, after this one-off appearance, he raced in Formula Ford NEZ, Formula Ford Denmark and ADAC Formel Masters.
 He raced a full season in the ADAC Formel Masters in 2013, ending 4th in the standings.
-In 2014 he raced in ATS Formel 3 Cup and BRDC Formula 4 Championship.
+In 2014, he raced in ATS Formel 3 Cup and BRDC Formula 4 Championship.

-In March 2015 it was announced that he would make his European Formula 3 debut with EuroInternational.
+In March 2015, it was announced that Beer would make his European Formula 3 debut with EuroInternational.